epfl-cs358/2025sp-beetlebot/README.md

 @Adele
 Details about the size, weight and other components in the beetlebot.
 Comments about why certain choices were made (in regards to design, placement of components etc)
+-legs design: short, light and minimalistic
+- base design: made with lots of holes to make it lighter, made so we can screw the base servos directly

 Add potentially BoM and schematics and wiring